£0.00

 Will a monochrome outfit still look slimming if I’m very tall?

-Yes, the slimming effect of monochrome works regardless of height, but taller men should pay extra attention to breaking up the vertical line slightly with subtle texture changes to avoid appearing too rigid.
+Yes, the slimming effect of monochrome works regardless of height, but taller men should pay extra attention to slightly breaking up the vertical line with subtle texture changes to avoid appearing too rigid.

 Focus on achieving balanced proportions through proper garment lengths and semi-fitted cuts.